Runtime coverage and troubleshooting for Amazon ECS clusters - Amazon GuardDuty

 Agent not reporting for tasks in TaskDefinition - 'TASK_DEFINITION'

-If your organization has a service control policy (SCP), make sure that it doesn't deny the guardduty:SendSecurityTelemetry permission.
+If your organization has a service control policy (SCP), validate that permissions boundary is not restricting the guardduty:SendSecurityTelemetry permission.
 For more information, see Validating your organization service control policy.

 VPC_ISSUE; for task in TaskDefinition - 'TASK_DEFINITION'